What does HIPAA stand for?

-What does HIPAA stand for?
-HIPAA is the acronym for the Health Insurance Portability and Accountability Act of 1996.
+| HIPAA is the acronym for the Health Insurance Portability and Accountability Act of 1996. |

-What does HIPAA regulate?
 The Health Insurance Reform provisions (Title I of the Health Insurance Portability and Accountability Act of 1996) protects health insurance coverage for workers and their families when they change or lose their jobs.
 The Administrative Simplification provisions (Title II of the Health Insurance Portability and Accountability Act of 1996) requires the Department of Health and Human Services to establish national standards for electronic health care transactions and national identifiers for providers, health plans, and employers.
-It also addresses the security and privacy of health data.
+It also addresses the security and privacy of health data. |

-Who must comply with the Privacy Rule?
-1. Health Plans
+Who must comply with the Privacy Rule? |

 2. Health care providers of services and supplies.